Jerry W. Levin: JW Levin Partners & Sharper Image

-Sharper Image
+Timeline at Sharper Image

-Levin is a former chairman of Sharper Image Corporation, a specialty retailer, a post he stepped into in September 2006.
-A few months later, he helped oust founder Richard Thalheimer as CEO, who later also resigned as chairman.
+A few months after taking the chairman role of Sharper Image, he helped oust founder Richard Thalheimer as CEO, who later also resigned as chairman.

 Levin then served as interim CEO of Sharper Image from September 2006 until April 2007.
 In that position his compensation was $750,000.
 CNET News reported that for years, Sharper Image's "management failed miserably at trying to turn the company around," not just during Levin's tenure.

 Motley Fool published an article on March 17, 2007, with a section entitled "Sharper Image's dull deal," in which it scrutinized and criticized the Sharper Image's compensation arrangement with Levin, despite the fact that compensation and employment also covered other personnel from JW Levin Partners LLC, not just Levin.
 The article reported:

 "Worse still is the sweet deal Sharper Image ... gave to interim CEO Jerry Levin.
 After reporting a 24% decline in same-store sales for February, the ailing retailer effectively doubled his salary....
 Let's do the math.
 Unless Sharper Image hires another CEO before the end of June, Levin will be due $700,000, plus $83,333 for 25 days of service in September.
 And that's on top of stock options and the $750,000 in cash that he's due per his first contract.
 But my problem isn't so much with Levin's level of compensation as with his terms.
 Remember, every dollar of Levin's raise is paid in advance....
 Those are extremely generous and unsettling terms."